nuwave/laravel-graphql-relay/docs/Overview.md

 Use Facebook [GraphQL](http://facebook.github.io/graphql/) with [React Relay](https://facebook.github.io/relay/).
 This package extends graphql-php to work with Laravel and is currently **a work in progress**.
 You can reference what specifications GraphQL needs to provide to work with Relay in the [documentation](https://facebook.github.io/relay/docs/graphql-relay-specification.html#content).

+Although this package no longer depends on [laraval-graphql](https://github.com/Folkloreatelier/laravel-graphql), it laid the foundation for this package which likely wouldn't exist without it.
+It is also a great alternative if you are using GraphQL w/o support for Relay.

+Because this package is still in the early stages, breaking changes will occur.
+We will keep the documentation updated with the current release.
+Please feel free to contribute, PR are absolutely welcome!

 ### Installation ###

 You must then modify your composer.json file and run composer update to include the latest version of the package in your project.